LIST OF THE NATIONS WHO ATTENDED AND AGREED TO THE 1992 RIO DECLARATION ON ENVIRONMENT AND DEVELOPMENT (AGENDA 21)

-We have also linked some of the nations to their profile at the UN which inventories their progress in Agenda 21.
+We have also linked some of the nations to their profile at the UN which inventories their progress in Agenda 21 (most recently updated in 1997).
 Click on United Kingdom, United States of America, China, Iran, and Iraq for examples (countries in RED).
 All countries have profiles on the UN site.
 Just substitute whatever country name you are interested in when you click on the red colored country names below.

 Algeria Brunei Darussalam